ljsinclair/featurebase-docs/docs/concepts/concepts-home.md

 ---
 # How does FeatureBase differ to a traditional database?

-This high-level overview explains the concepts of cardinality and normalization in relation to traditional databases.
+FeatureBase is a database that uses a bitmap-based data format rather than pure bitmap indexes.

-This information provides context for the FeatureBase approach to data storage.
+This high-level overview provides context by explaining:
+* data cardinality
+* data normalization in traditional databases

 ## What is cardinality?